ssanj/describe/QUESTIONS.md

 What is a safe way to convert from Type to a TypeSymbol and TermSymbol.
 Option[TypeInfo] (ClassInfo, Module Info), Option[TermInfo] (ValInfo, VarInfo, MethodInfo)

+What is the difference between argonaut.CursorOp$class and argonaut.CursorOp$

 Do we need to override equals and hashCode to allow for proper comparisons?
 Eg. contains?

 Should we only list public entities?